 4. Use data to provide insight

-Thanks to advances in technology, HR now has a wealth of people-related data at its fingertips.
+Thanks to advances in technology, HR now has a wealth of people-related data at its fingertips, especially with a people management software.
 This is valuable intelligence that can be used to support key business decisions around everything from workforce planning and talent management to employee retention and engagement.
 Data analysis can, for example, help the business ensure it has the right skills in place to support diversification or a planned expansion into a new market.
 It can also save the business money.

 The Egon Zehnder article cites the example of one organisation who were able to put strategies in place to improve attendance when data showed the extent of working time lost to unplanned absence.
 For SMEs, the key issue is to look at what data is going to be most useful to your business, and ensure you are gathering the information in a system that helps you make the most of it.
 IT’s also important not to get hung up on “big data.”
 Influential management thinker and author, Martin Lindstrom, argues convincingly that it’s small data that explains the why behind big data, and what ultimately leads to the most innovations.
 So, focusing on one-to-one conversations with employees or customers could benefit your business more.

 5. Take a fresh look at employee development